Dr. Art Springsteen

 Mr. Doug Bevington

 is a Scientific Technician.
-Doug joined Avian Tech in May 2012.
+Doug joined Avian Technologies in May 2012.
 He holds a specialized Bachelor’s diploma in Electronics Engineering Technology from the DeVry Institute in Canada but much more importantly from our perspective, he has 18 years of hands-on employment with Perkin-Elmer where he obtained the unique skills necessary to maintain, repair and service Perkin-Elmer spectrophotometers.
 Combined with these specialized skills, Mr. Bevington has undergone intensive and specialized training in Japan for the maintenance and servicing the Murakami Color Research Laboratory product line.

 Dr. David R. Wyble